holguinj/hack-clj/README.md

 ## Usage

-In progress.
+It's only useful from the REPL for now.

 ## License

-Copyright © 2014 Justin Holguin.
+Copyright © 2015 Justin Holguin.

 Distributed under the Eclipse Public License version 1.0.